Is Sushi Really Good For You? Sushi's Advantages and Disadvantages

 On the plus side, sushi is typically made with fresh ingredients and lean protein, which are suitable for you.
 It's also low in calories and sodium and can be a good source of omega-3 fatty acids.

 However, sushi can also be high in mercury, harming your health in high doses.
 And while it's generally low in calories, some sushi can be pretty high in sugar and fat.
-So, if you're considering adding sushi to your diet, be sure to do your research and choose options that will best fit your nutritional needs.

 The pros and cons of eating sushi

 Sushi has been a popular food choice for many people looking for a healthy alternative to traditional fast food options.
 Sushi is often lauded for its health benefits, but some potential risks are also associated with eating sushi.
-Let's take a closer look at the pros and cons of eating sushi.

 PROS: